dipplestix/academic-kickstart/content/publication/market-making-paper/index.md

 ---
-title: 'The Effect of Liquidity on the Spoofability of Financial Markets'
+title: 'Market Making with Learned Beta Policies'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Yongzhao Wang
+  - Rahul Savani
   - Anri Gu
-  - Yongzhao Wang
   - admin
-  - Mithun Chakraborty
-  - Rahul Savani
-  - Theodore L Turocy
+  - Theodore Turocy
   - Michael P Wellman

 date: '2024-11-14T00:00:00Z'